-Mark's opening words, or incipit, are striking: ἀρχὴ τοῦ εὐαγγελίου Ἰησοῦ Χριστοῦ [υἰοῦ θεοῦ].
-The final two words are read by \( \mathbb{N}^a \) A B D K L W \( \Delta \) Π 33 and other authorities.
-Their absence in \( \mathbb{N}^\ \) θ 28° and various ancient versions and fathers 'may be due', Bruce Metzger explains, 'to an oversight in copying, occasioned by the similarity of the endings of the nomina sacra.
-On the other hand, however, there was always the temptation...to expand titles and quasi-titles of books.'
-For this latter reason, Metzger and his colleagues decided to enclose υἰοῦ θεοῦ in square brackets.
-The fourth edition of the UBS Greek text and Nestle-Aland twenty-seventh edition take the same position.
-Robert Guelich suspects omission due to homoioteleuton, for a series of six genitives, all involving abbreviated nomina sacra (i.e. IΥ ΧΥ ΥΥ ΘΥ) could easily lead to such a scribal error.
-Other scholars, among them
+Mark's opening words, or incipit, are striking: 'Αρχὴ τοῦ εὐαγγελίου Ἰησοῦ Χριστοῦ [υἱοῦ θεοῦ].
+The final two words are read by κ A B D K L W Δ Π 33 and other authorities.
+Their absence in \aleph^ θ 28^c and various ancient versions and fathers "may be due," Bruce Metzger explains, "to an oversight in copying, occasioned by the similarity of the endings of the nomina sacra.
+On the other hand, however, there was always the temptation . . . to expand titles and quasi-titles of books."
+For this latter reason, Metzger and his colleagues decided to enclose $\upsilon lo \upsilon lo \upsilon lo \upsilon lo \upsilon lo \upsilon lo \upsilon lo ulare brackets.$ The fourth edition of the UBS Greek text and NA27 take the same position.2 Robert Guelich suspects omission due to homoioteleuton, for a series of six genitives, all involving abbreviated nomina sacra (i.e. IY XY YY Θ Y) could easily lead to such a scribal error.3 Other scholars, among them Adela Yarbro Collins in a recent study, believe the words are a later addition.4 Collins admits that the evidence is almost evenly divided, but finally concludes that it is easier to explain the addition of these words than their omission.
+This addition, she believes, first occurred sometime in the second

-- 1. B.M.
-Metzger, A Textual Commentary on the Greek New Testament (London and New York: United Bible Societies, 1971), p.
-73. - 2.
-B. Aland, K. Aland, J. Karavidopoulos, C.M.
-Martini, and B.M.
-Metzger (eds.), The Greek New Testament (Stuttgart: Deutsche Bibelgesellschaft, 4th edn, 1993), p.
-117; B. Aland and K. Aland (eds.), Novum Testamentum Graece (Stuttgart: Deutsche Bibelgesellschaft, 27th edn, 1993), p.
-88. - 3.
-R.A.
-Guelich, Mark 1-8:26 (WBC, 34A; Dallas: Word Books, 1989), p.
-6. V. Taylor (The Gospel According to St Mark [London: Macmillan; New York: St Martin's, 2nd edn, 1966], p.
-152) earlier had taken the same position.
-See also A. Globe, 'The Caesarean Omission of the Phrase "Son of God" in Mark 1:1', HTR 75 (1982), pp. 209-18; P.M.
-Head, 'A Text-Critical Study of Mark 1.1: "The Beginning of the Gospel of Jesus Christ", NTS 37 (1991), pp. 621-29.
+1 B. M. Metzger, A Textual Commentary on the Greek New Testament (London and New York: United Bible Societies, 1971) 73.

+2 B. Aland, K. Aland, J. Karavidopoulos, C. M. Martini, and B. M. Metzger (eds.), The Greek New Testament (4th ed., Stuttgart: Deutsche Bibelgesellschaft, 1993) 117; Aland B. Aland and K. Aland (eds.), Novum Testamentum Graece (27th ed., Stuttgart: Deutsche Bibelgesellschaft, 1993) 88.

+3 R. A. Guelich, Mark 1-8:26 (WBC 34A; Dallas: Word, 1989) 6.
+V. Taylor (The Gospel According to St. Mark [2nd ed., London: Macmillan; New York: St. Martin's, 1966] 152) earlier had taken the same position.
+See also A. Globe, "The Caesarean Omission of the Phrase 'Son of God' in Mark 1:1," HTR 75 (1982) 209-18; P. M. Head, "A Text-Critical Study of Mark 1.1: 'The Beginning of the Gospel of Jesus Christ'," NTS 37 (1991) 621-29.